Enrollment & Change of Enrollment

-- Cumulative courses are not included in regular course load limits.
+- All enrolled courses are included in the course load calculation.

 Cumulative Credit Limit Toward Graduation

-A total of eight cumulative courses may apply toward the 32 courses needed to graduate; after the eighth cumulative course has been taken, subsequent cumulative courses appear on the transcript without credit awarded.
-However, music lessons that receive cumulative credit are not subject to the limitation on earning credit from cumulative courses; they do not count against the limit of eight cumulative credits.
+A total of eight cumulative (.25 credit) courses may apply toward the 32 courses needed to graduate (the equivalent of two course credits); after the eighth cumulative course has been taken, subsequent cumulative courses appear on the transcript but without credit awarded.
+An exception is music lessons that receive .25 credits, which are not subject to the cumulative credit limit toward graduation: they do not count against the limit of eight cumulative credits.

-On appointed days late in each semester, continuing students enroll for their courses for the following semester, subject to their advisor’s approval; those who fail to do so are assessed a late registration fee.
+On appointed days late in each semester, continuing students enroll for their courses for the following semester, subject to their advisor’s approval.
 New students enroll on announced days at the opening of each semester.

 Cross-Enrollment Within The Claremont Colleges